confluentinc/learn-kafka-courses/kafka-streams/README.md

 The Joins exercise creates a join between two `KStream` objects resulting in a new `KStream` which is further joined against a `KTable`.
 You'll see the input records for the two `KStream`s , the results of the Stream-Stream join, and the final Stream-Table join results.

-The total output for the exercise should like this:
+You run the joins example with this command ` ./gradlew runStreams -Pargs=joins` and the output for the exercise should like this:
 ```text
 Appliance stream incoming record key 10261998 value {"order_id": "remodel-1", "appliance_id": "dishwasher-1333", "user_id": "10261998", "time": 1622148573134}
 Electronic stream incoming record 10261999 value {"order_id": "remodel-2", "electronic_id": "laptop-5333", "user_id": "10261999", "price": 0.0, "time": 1622148573146}